Ralphudoh/printf/README.md

 ## Description

-This is a collaboration project between Toluwani Ajibare and David John who are both students in the ALX Africa software engineering program.
+This is a collaboration project between Raphael Udoh and Abdulazeez Kasheem who are both students in the ALX Africa software engineering program.
 This project involves a function named '\_printf'.
 The \_printf function will imitate the actual 'printf' command located in the <stdio.h> library.

 ## Prototype